jollyjerr/knowledge/programming/clean-code.md

 ## Emergence

 Clean code shows signs of emergent concepts.
-You should notice that you can call domain specific functions more often than implimentation functions.
+You should notice that you can call domain specific functions more often than implementation functions.
 Your code should scream that it is about something and the level of abstraction for each individual function and class should be clear.

 ## Concurrency

 Concurrency is hard and is not always a good solution.
-If you do decide to use concurrency, make sure your code works individually first - concurrency is a seperate concern.
+If you do decide to use concurrency, make sure your code works individually first - concurrency is a separate concern.

 Keep synchronization points few and short.